jcourtois/cruby-pres/techniques/2_open_classes.md

 !SLIDE bullets incremental

+# best practices
-# best practices, given you're going to do this
+given you're going to do this

 - Say you want to define *foo* in *obj*
-- Ruby has a bunch of great methods like object#respond_to?, module#instance_methods, and module#private_instance_methods.
+- Ruby has a bunch of great methods like object#respond_to? and module#instance_methods
 - These can be used to suss out whether obj.foo is already defined.
 - If it is you should not feel comfortable monkeypatching your own foo in.
 - If it is already defined: maybe you'd like to try around alias?